kosli-dev/change/README.md

     docker pull compliancedb/cdb_controls

-## Put project
+## Put pipeline

-ComplianceDB has a declarative way to specify the project details.
-It is recommended to re-assert the project structure on every run of the pipeline.
-Since writes are idempotent in ComplianceDB, it will only update if the structure if the project changes.
-This way, you only need update the `project.json` in your repo and the changes will be reflected in ComplianceDB.
+ComplianceDB has a declarative way to specify the pipeline details.
+It is recommended to re-assert the pipeline structure on every run of the pipeline.
+Since writes are idempotent in ComplianceDB, it will only update if there is a change to the pipeline.
+This way, you only need update the `pipeline.json` in your repo and the changes will be reflected in ComplianceDB.

-Here is an example `project.json`:
+Here is an example `pipeline.json`:

 ```json
 {